VANSH-Chugh/Newsly---A-Short-News-App/README.md

 # Newsly---A-Short-News-App

-Newsly is a short News App that displays latest news from the web
+Newsly is a short News App that displays latest news from the web.

 Technologies Used:-